Anipaleja/POLARIS/README.md

 - **Equity-Aware Insights**: Overlays socioeconomic data to assess which communities are most at risk.

-- **Interactive Map Dashboard**: Real-time frontend built in React + Mapbox for exploring live and historical risk layers.
+- **Interactive Map Dashboard**: Real time frontend built in React + Mapbox for exploring live and historical risk layers.

 - **FastAPI Backend**: RESTful API serving predictions, maps, and geospatial intelligence to third-party systems.